laughlin/MvcKickstart/README.md

     * Eg. ~/content/js/Account/Login.js and ~/content/js/Admin/Home/Index.js
     * Similarly: ~/content/less/Account/Register.less and ~/content/less/Admin/Users/Index.less
 * The site takes advantage of the mythical donut caching technique via the [MVC donut caching library](http://mvcdonutcaching.codeplex.com/).
 Content should be cached via the *ConfiguredOutputCache* attribute.
 The idea with that attribute is that the cache duration can be controlled via an admin screen.
+* Only MS SQL Server is supported at this time.
+It would take just a few tweaks to support other databases.
 * Data model objects can add CreatedBy, CreatedOn, ModifiedBy and ModifiedOn properties.
 The Save() method will auto update those properties, if they're present.

 Optional inclusions